Literacy Plan

 Goal: Students develop reading strategies and skills to construct meaning and use reading as a tool for learning and communication.
 Students read and write for sustained periods and explore different genres and formats for a range of purposes.

-Instructional Contexts- Building a Communities of Readers and Writers
+Building Communities of Readers and Writers

 Students are given opportunities daily to experience a variety of highly engaging fiction and nonfiction texts for a variety of purposes.
 Each literacy opportunity is intentional and specifically taught in relation to levels of support and building a community of readers and writers.